bitovi/academy/src/react/1-setup.md

 ## Try it out

-✏️ Fork or clone the tic-tac-toe app we'll be building in this training from [GitHub](https://github.com/bitovi/react-exercises).
+✏️ Fork or clone the Tic-Tac-Toe app we'll be building in this training from [GitHub](https://github.com/bitovi/react-exercises).

 Make sure you're on the master branch, and after running `npm install` run `npm run build`.
 This will build the site and create a `build` folder.
 Check out the files that got generated, notice how they're nicely minified and bundled!